DowlathBashaG/SpringBoot-ToDo/readme.md

 #### Creating a new todo

-- POST to http://localhost:5000/users/in28minutes/todos with BODY of Request given below
+- POST to http://localhost:5000/users/dowlath/todos with BODY of Request given below

 ```
 {
-  "username": "in28minutes",
+  "username": "dowlath",
   "description": "Learn to Drive a Car",
   "targetDate": "2030-11-09T10:49:23.566+0000",
   "done": false